-Werner Dressendörferis a pharmaceutical historian and academic librarian.
-He taught at the University of Erlangen-Nuremberg, where he was an honorary professor.
+Werner Dressendörferis a pharmaceutical historian, academic librarian, and former honorary Professor at the University of Erlangen-Nuremberg.
 His particular spheres of interest are the history of the Early Modern herbal, the cultural history of useful and medicinal plants, and plant symbolism in art.
-He has published extensively on pharmaceutical and botanical history.
-He is the author of TASCHEN’s The Garden at Eichstätt, The Lilies, Leonhart Fuchs: The New Herbal of 1543, Pomona Britannica, The Temple of Flora and The Vegetable Garden.
+He has published extensively on pharmaceutical and botanical history and is the author of TASCHEN’s The Garden at Eichstätt, The Lilies, Leonhart Fuchs: The New Herbal of 1543, Pomona Britannica, The Temple of Flora, and The Vegetable Garden.

 "This is a feast for the eyes and a treasure for your coffee table."

 “Rarely, if ever, has the Flora’s kingdom been so attractively presented.
 It is a perfect gift to the Linnaean in any country and period.
 Praise for TASCHEN in making old, rare and expensive science accessible.”

 — The Yearbook of the Swedish Linnaeus Society, Uppsala

 “Excellent notes blend fact and comment, greatly enhancing the reader’s appreciation… the startling bravura of Thornton’ plates lives on, here well served by the book’s elegant design and high production standards.”